Joe Bugner: Prime years

-In 1973 Bugner began the year by retaining his European belt with a victory over the capable Dutchman Rudie Lubbers.
+Bugner began 1973 by retaining his European belt with a victory over the capable Dutchman Rudie Lubbers.
 The 23-year-old Bugner then lost twelve-round decisions to Muhammad Ali and Joe Frazier.
 Despite being clearly defeated, Bugner fought well and won the respect of the boxing media and the public alike.
 After their bout, Ali declared that Bugner was capable of being world champion.
 Ali's trainer Angelo Dundee later echoed that sentiment.
 The fight with Frazier in July 1973 at Earls Court in London was deemed a classic.
 After being knocked down by a tremendous left hook in the tenth round, Bugner arose and staggered Frazier to close the round.
 Frazier took the decision, but only narrowly, and arguably only George Foreman and Muhammad Ali ever gave Frazier a harder fight.
 Many regard the Frazier bout as being Bugner's best career performance.

-After the Ali and Frazier fights, Bugner won a further 8 bouts in a row, his most notable victories being over ex-WBA World Heavyweight Champion Jimmy Ellis, and Mac Foster.
+After the Ali and Frazier fights, Bugner won eight bouts in a row, his most notable victories being over ex-WBA world heavyweight champion Jimmy Ellis, and Mac Foster.
 By the end of 1974, Bugner was rated among the top five heavyweight contenders in the world.

 Bugner challenged Muhammad Ali for the world championship in June 1975, the bout being held in Kuala Lumpur, with Ali winning a relatively one-sided fifteen-round decision.
-Bugner performed fairly well but maintained a strictly defensive posture throughout most of this fight, perhaps due to the blistering tropical heat, and as a result, he was widely scorned by the media and public.
+Bugner performed fairly well but maintained a strictly defensive posture throughout most of the fight, perhaps due to the blistering tropical heat, and as a result, he was widely scorned by the media and public.
 In an interview during an April 2008 reunion with Henry Cooper, Bugner defended his tactics in the Ali fight as having been necessary due to the extreme temperature and humidity of the outside venue.

-Regains British, European & Commonwealth titles
+Regains British, European and Commonwealth titles

 Early in 1976, Bugner announced his retirement from boxing, stating that he no longer felt motivated to fight professionally.
-Within months however he returned to the ring, expressing disgust at Richard Dunn's performance against Ali and in October, he blasted out Richard Dunn in the first round to reclaim the British, British Commonwealth and European championships.
-Onlookers state that they had never seen Bugner angry before and that while Dunn's supporters had waged a quite unsportsmanlike campaign against Bugner, if he had fought like that in his earlier career, he could have gone further.
+Within months however he returned to the ring, expressing disgust at Richard Dunn's performance against Ali and in October, he defeated Richard Dunn with a first-round knockout to reclaim the British, British Commonwealth and European championships.

 In 1977, Bugner lost a close twelve-round decision away from home to top contender Ron Lyle.
 The scores were 57–53 and 56–54 for Lyle against 55–54 for Bugner.
 After this bout, Bugner again retired, making only sporadic comebacks to the ring over the next decades.